alinajadebarnett/iaiabl/README.md

 # IAIA-BL

-This code implements IAIA-BL from the manuscript "IAIA-BL: A Case-based Interpretable Deep Learning Model for Classification of Mass Lesions in Digital Mammography" by Alina Jade Barnett, Fides Regina Schwartz, Chaofan Tao, Chaofan Chen, Yinhao Ren, Joseph Y. Lo, and Cynthia Rudin.
+This code implements IAIA-BL from the manuscript "A Case-based Interpretable Deep Learning Model for Classification of Mass Lesions in Digital Mammography" published in Nature Machine Intelligence, Dec 2021, by Alina Jade Barnett, Fides Regina Schwartz, Chaofan Tao, Chaofan Chen, Yinhao Ren, Joseph Y. Lo, and Cynthia Rudin.

 This code package was developed by the authors at Duke University and University of Maine, and licensed as described in LICENSE (for more